darisusu/tp/docs/UserGuide.md

 containing the full information of every client.
 Here, the user can further use commands like `find`, `sortbydeadline` to refine or reorder the results shown in the list.

 To the left, there is a sidebar with four buttons.
-The top two buttons allows the user to toggle between the dashboard and the main client list.
+The top two buttons allow the user to toggle between the dashboard and the main client list.
 The Help button opens a new window containing a link to the user guide.
 The Exit button will close the program.